 Back to our trip.
 Two Italian girls (first time on a horse) came with us.
 They spoke very good German as they lived near Austria’s border.
 At the beginning the guide had to prod the horses that didn’t want to keep up.
 I noticed mine and Marysia’s were always the first to lead.
-Either one or another.
-It took me some time to get used to be in a saddle again.
+Either one or the other.
+It took me some time to get used to being in a saddle again.
 I tried rising trot and saddle seat (or basic position).
-The later is used in gallop mainly as far as I remember.
+The latter is used in gallop mainly as far as I remember.
 Let me just say I I haven’t had such bruises on inner tights in my life!
-Anyway on the way to the waterfall the cart went separatley as part of the road was impassable for vehicle.
+Anyway on the way to the waterfall the cart went different way as part of the road was impassable for vehicle.
 We stopped on the way and had some refreshments (cerveza for me) where they offered us dinner on our way back, but we decided against it.

-After trotting along muddy roads, crossing streams and field gates we entered the rainforest.
+After trotting along muddy roads, crossing streams and field gates we entered the rain forest.
 The path was marked out by sharp edged stones.
 I got worried something might happen to our horses but we got through fine and dismounted them in previously prepared place.
-Trekking was now ahead of us. we passed the stand with manualy roasted and grounded coffee and headed for the waterfall.
-The path was narrow and sometimes barely visable.
+Trekking was now ahead of us.
+We passed the stand with manually roasted and grounded coffee and headed for the waterfall.
+The path was narrow and sometimes barely visible.
 I felt a bit like those first explorers as the nature around seemed untouched by human presence.
 No litter, no bins, no benches, no concrete.
 Just water, stones, trees, lianas, plants, sun and fresh air with this distinctive smell.

 And there it was.
 Waterfall.